Speaker, Author, and Resilience Expert

 Our youth need resiliency skills right now.
 They are struggling; they are hurting.
 They need to be equipped with emotional know-how so that they can get through the difficulties and challenges they’re facing every day.

 Tasha is deeply in tune with today’s adolescents and the issues that they are facing.
-She has spoken to over 70,000 students since the 2017/2018 school year.
-She makes an impact and inspires real progress with students' mental health awareness, along with skills-based coping.
+She has spoken to over 70,000 students and educators since the 2017/2018 school year.
+She makes an impact and inspires real progress with her message of mental health awareness.
 Tasha speaks in-person or virtually and also offers a teacher-led program.

 1. Resilience – Overcoming obstacles, working through tough times in life, and determining to persevere.

 2. Respect – The importance of respecting classmates, peers, and teachers.

 3. Mental Health/Suicide Awareness - Recognizing the importance of asking for help and having a support team.